BajanMarian/sim2car/README.md

 Mandatory command line argument: the path to the city properties file.

     -prop src\configurations\simulator\rome.properties

+Before you run the simulator make sure you have the Traffic Light Config file (e.g for Beijing the file is trafficLights_beijing.txt) added to this folder:processeddata\maps\XmlBeijing\

 In Globals.java there is a huge list of arguments that can be used.
 Depending on your needs, you should take a look and set those variables accordingly.
 A few other examples, but not all are listed below: